xackery/xackery.com/content/posts/wbc3/tpe/faction/koulis.md

 chapter: true
 layout: data
 ---
-Revenants of K'Oulis is a Plaguelords faction found in Warlords Battlecry III: The Protectors of Etherium mod.
+Revenants of K'Oulis is a Plaguelords faction found in Warlords Battlecry III: The Protectors of Etheria mod.
 <!--more-->

 This was last updated for TPE 0.9.1

 ### Changes

-- Enhanced Mutagens removed
+- Rimechant removed
 - Hall of Plague produces Necrophagous Cannibalism
 ### Units